sverweij/watskeburt/README.md

 # watskeburt

-Get git changed files & their statuses since _any revision_
+Get changed files & their statuses since any git _revision_

 ## what's this do?

 A micro-lib to retrieve an array of file names that were changed since a revision.
 Also sports a cli for use outside of JavaScript c.s.

-- :warning: Interface is stable-ish, but can can change until 1.0.0 is published
+- :warning: Interface is stable, but can can change until 1.0.0 is published :warning:

 ## why?